-It is inferred that among the thirteen bio rational pesticides evaluated for their efficacy against A. gossypii in watermelon three rounds of application of A. indica oil @ 3% or B. bassiana (1x10cfu spores @ 8g/Lit) or spinosad 45% SC @ 0.3mL/Lit at 15 days interval could be adopted for the management of A. gossypii in watermelon
+From the results it is inferred that among the thirteen bio rational pesticides evaluated for their efficacy against A. gossypii in watermelon three rounds of application of A. indica oil @ 3% or B. bassiana (1x108cfu spores @ 8g/Lit) or spinosad 45% SC @ 0.3mL/Lit at 15 days interval could be adopted for the management of A. gossypii in watermelon